Well, you finally did it.

 As long as the pitch is friendly with no pressure to buy – and it doesn’t seem like making a sale is the main purpose of the email – you’ll be just fine.

-Try to make the offer as attractive as possible by giving an exclusive subscriber discount, or a free trial as CoSchedule do here:
+Try to make the offer as attractive as possible by using powerful words and giving an exclusive subscriber discount, or a free trial as CoSchedule do here:

-Making an offer early in the relationship not only gives you the opportunity to land a few extra sales, but it lets readers know that you have something to sell.
+Making an offer early in the relationship not only gives you the opportunity to land a few extra sales and make money, but it lets readers know that you have something to sell.
 Which means they won’t get a nasty surprise when you make a more determined pitch later down the line.

 Let’s Make Your Welcome Email Work Harder and Smarter